GoGoKo699/Random-Density-Matrix/README.md

 #### by  Ruge Lin

-This is a repository for all code written for the article *Exact analytical relation between the entropies and the dominant eigenvalue of random reduced density matrices*.
+This is a repository for all code written for the article *Entanglement Trajectory and its Boundary*.

 All codes are written in Python.
 Libraries required:

   - matplotlib for plots
-  - qibo for quantum ciecuit simulation
+  - qibo 0.1.10 for quantum circuit simulation
   - numpy, tensorflow, statistics, random, time

 #### Usage
-In this example, there are files that output every plot in the article, generated with the real normal distribution.
+In this example, there are files that output every plot in the article.
-An option of the complex normal distribution is provided in each python code.
+For random density matrices, an option of the complex normal distribution is provided in each python code.
 Please switch `normal`  from `'real' ` to `'complex'` in the code.

 ##### How to cite

 If you use this code in your research, please cite it as follows:
-Ruge Lin (2022).
-Exact analytical relation between the entropies and the dominant eigenvalue of random reduced density matrices.
+Ruge Lin (2023).
+Entanglement Trajectory and its Boundary.
+Contact gogoko699@gmail.com for any problem.